 - 1) The unit members who are to be administratively transferred because their positions have been eliminated because of reasons listed in paragraphs 2.a.2) and 2.a.3) above will have first opportunity for placement in all existing vacancies.
 Displaced employees will have first choice, in the order of Office-wide seniority, of vacancies for which they are credentialed and qualified by training and/or experience as set forth in paragraph C.2 of this Article. - 2) All voluntary transfers will be held in abeyance until the displaced employees have been provided the opportunity for voluntary placement.
-After all administrative transfers have been made, then voluntary transfers and exchange transfers will be undertaken. - 3) The responsible administrator shall recommend any administrative transfer to the appropriate Assistant Superintendent(s).
-The Assistant Superintendent shall review, approve, amend, or reject the recommendation utilizing the same criteria for filling of vacancies as set forth in paragraph C.2_of this Article.
-The decision shall be forwarded to Human Resource Services, except for administrative transfers pursuant to paragraph E.2.a.4) of this Article. - 4) When the administrative transfer to a unit member is anticipated, the responsible administrator, where appropriate, shall provide the unit member to be transferred with the current vacancy list from which he/she may make a selection, except for administrative transfers pursuant to paragraph E.2.a.4) of this Article. - 5) Human Resource Services shall inform the selected unit member involved of the decision rendered.
-The selected unit member shall indicate his or her acceptance or non-acceptance of the transfer offered.
-Human Resource Services shall thereafter inform all other affected unit members of the decision rendered.

-- 6) When an entire staff must be administratively transferred, the criteria indicated in paragraph C.2 of this Article shall be utilized by the Division Director to place the unit members. - 7) No later than ten (10) working days prior to any administrative transfer, the responsible administrator shall discuss the administrative transfer with the unit member.
-The responsible administrator will give written notification to the unit member and the union of the final determination for the administrative transfer within five (5) working days after the discussion. - 8) The unit member may appeal the decision, in writing, to the appropriate Assistant Superintendent within ten (10) working days from the date of the written notification. - 9) Administrative transfers between Divisions shall be made by the appropriate Assistant Superintendent following the same procedures.
+After all administrative transfers have been made, then voluntary transfers and exchange transfers will be undertaken. - 3) The responsible administrator shall recommend any administrative transfer to the appropriate Chief Officer(s).
+The Chief Officer shall review, approve, amend, or reject the recommendation utilizing the same criteria for filling of vacancies as set forth in paragraph C.2 of this Article.
+The decision shall be forwarded to HRS - 4) When the administrative transfer to a unit member is anticipated, the responsible administrator, where appropriate, shall provide the unit member to be transferred with the current vacancy list from which he/she may make a selection - 5) HRS shall inform the selected unit member involved of the decision rendered.
+The selected unit member shall indicate his or her acceptance or non-acceptance of the transfer offered within two (2) working days.
+HRS shall thereafter inform all other affected unit members of the decision rendered. - 6) When an entire staff must be administratively transferred, the criteria indicated in paragraph C.2 of this Article shall be utilized by the Chief Officer or designee to place the unit members. - 7) No later than ten (10) working days prior to any administrative transfer, the responsible administrator shall discuss the administrative transfer with the unit member.
+The responsible administrator will give written notification to the unit member and the union of the final determination for the administrative transfer within five (5) working days after the discussion. - 8) The unit member may appeal the decision, in writing, to the Chief Officer within ten (10) working days from the date of the written notification. - 9) Administrative transfers between Divisions shall be made by the appropriate Chief Officer following the same procedures.